 Working out clear objectives at the outset will influence many of the decisions you’ll make.

-If you want to maximise rental income bear in mind that you’ll make the most money from renting out in peak holiday times, which limits the amount of use you’ll get out of the property yourself.
+If you want to maximise rental income, bear in mind that you’ll make the most money from renting out in peak holiday times, which limits the amount of use you’ll get out of the property yourself.
 If you’ll mostly be using it yourself, you’ll want to be sure it’s in a destination you’ll want to return to.
-You’ll also need to work out how much time you can devote to running a holiday let, although for a cost you can devolve daily management to a holiday letting agency.
+You’ll also need to work out how much time you can devote to running a holiday let, although for a cost you can appoint daily management to a holiday letting agency.

+The first thing you need to think about is location.
 The best place to own a holiday home is clearly a popular location for tourism.
 You can look at existing holiday rental websites to get an idea of the likely income for each month of the year for different locations.

-It stands to reason that properties with higher income yields will be more expensive to buy, but they are also likely to be the best for long-term investment.
+Properties with higher income yields will be more expensive to buy, but they are also likely to be the best for long-term investment.

 Things to consider when choosing a holiday let location: